Kozhikode district: Demographics

 (Details for 'Kozhikode Urban' retrieved from Census of India.)

 According to the 2018 Statistics Report, Kozhikode district has a population of 3,249,761, roughly equal to the nation of Mongolia or the US state of Iowa.
 2011 Census of India gives the district a ranking of 115th in India (out of a total of 640).
 Its population growth rate over the decade 2001–2011 was 7.31%.
 Kozhikode has a sex ratio of 1097 females for every 1000 males, and a literacy rate of 95.24%.
 67.15% of the population lives in urban areas.
 Scheduled Castes and Scheduled Tribes make up 6.45% and 0.49% of the population respectively.

 The Kozhikode metropolitan area has a population of more than 2 million, making it the second-largest in Kerala and the 19th largest in India.
 67.15% of the total population of Kozhikode district live in urban areas (which includes Municipal Corporations, Municipalities, and Census Towns), according to the 2011 Census of India.

 The Multidimensional Poverty Index report prepared by NITI Aayog based on the National Family Health Survey 2015–16 declared Kozhikode as the third-least poor district in India, only after to Kottayam and Ernakulam, with a negligible multidimensional poverty rate of 0.26%.

 Malayalam is the predominant language, spoken by 99.05% of the population.
 Small minorities speak Tamil and Hindi, mainly in urban areas.

-The centuries of trade across the Indian Ocean has given Kozhikode a cosmopolitan population.